natebosch/vim-lsc/README.md

 Override the direction of the split by setting `g:lsc_preview_split_direction` to either `'below'` or `'above'`.

-### Code Actions (experimental)
+### Code Actions

-While this is still experimental it is opt-in.
-Add `let g:lsc_enable_apply_edit = v:true` to allow edits to files (since these are the most likely result of code actions).
-Call `LSClientFindCodeActions` (`ga` if using the default mappings) to look for code actions available at the cursor location.
+Call `LSClientFindCodeActions` (`ga` if using the default mappings) to look for code actions available at the cursor location and run one by entering the number of the chosen action.

-Support is very limited for now.
-Edits can only be applied in the active buffer to prevent.